Main Navigation - Mobile

 Beyond academics, Monica enjoys reading, writing, drawing, and spending time with her close-knit family—including two younger siblings who keep life colorful.
 Her friends describe her as “caring, smart, and hardworking”—a description she proudly agrees with.

-I try to bring as many real-world experiences to my students in the classroom as possible
+I try to bring as many real-world experiences to my students in the classroom as possible.

 Both students entered the contest as an option presented in Ms. Schmeling-Fremder’s Art class.
 “I try to bring as many real-world experiences to my students in the classroom as possible,” she explained.
 “This art competition was presented to me by Principal Stacy Collins, and I thought it would be a great opportunity for students to flex their creativity in a realistic work environment.”